Shraddhaz/Mime-Type-Detection/README.md

 # Mime-Type-Detection

 Mime-Type-Detection detects the MIME type of a file when user gives any input file.
-Currently, it is compatible with approximately 750 file extensions.
+Currently, it is compatible with approximately 750 file types.

 ## Approach
 To summarize the approach, the application takes the file as an input and isolates the file extension.
 Using this extension, it gets the MIME type from a `File Extension to MIME type mapping`.